15. Tuples, Dictionaries, and Sets

 3print(math_106) # Results in {'Ryan', 'Xavier', 'Frank', 'Sally', 'Francis', 'Lynn', 'Linda'}

-• One can check if a given thing exists within a set with the in operator
+• You can check if a given thing exists within a set with the in operator

 • Like a dictionary, checking if something is in the set does not require a linear search